 There are other, related offenses that are commonly charged along with this kind of stalking.
 These include kidnapping in the second degree, harassment in the first degree, and aggravated harassment in the second degree.
 Anyone who is being accused of this crime should keep in mind that the prosecution must meet certain burdens of proof.
 The prosecution must able to demonstrate the defendant has not only stalked the person but also has done so to several people.
 The prosecution can also show that the person has a history of sexual assault.
 If the prosecutor can only show that the person has stalked a single person or two people, then the case cannot be made against the defendant for stalking in the third degree.

 This form of conviction is known as a class A misdemeanor.
 Someone who is convicted of it under New York state laws can face up to a year in jail.
 They can also face fines as high as a thousand dollars.
 A judge may also choose to sentence someone to a term of up to three years of probation rather than a jail sentence.
 Anyone who is being accused of this kind of crime should keep in mind it can cause this serious trouble.
-Legal help is of huge importance for the right outcome.
+Legal help from a New York criminal defense attorney is of huge importance for the right outcome.